Child Custody Disputes Involving Same-Sex Couples

 Many lesbian and gay couples choose to have children through adoption or biologically through assisted fertilization.
 Unfortunately, same-sex parents often face hurdles when it comes to issues such as child custody, visitation and child support if the relationship breaks up.

 At Rowe Law Offices, P.C., our attorneys offer a free initial consultation to discuss your case if you are involved in a child custody dispute.
 Our lawyers assist LGBT couples in a wide range of legal disputes and concerns, including estate planning and property division.
-From our offices in Wyomissing and Lancaster, Pennsylvania, we serve Berks, Lancaster, York, Schuylkill and Montgomery counties and the Lehigh Valley.
+From our offices in Wyomissing and Lancaster, Pennsylvania, we serve Berks, Lancaster, York, Schuylkill and Lebanon counties and the Lehigh Valley.